nicklafferty/craftycody/content/crafts/how-to-put-together-an-athleisure-look-that-vibes.md

 #### What is athleisure?

 Athleisure is a portmanteau of athletic and leisurewear.
 It's an everyday casual look that you can take to the gym, shopping, school, and sometimes even work.
+It's also great for traveling.

+We've come a long way from the tracksuits of the 80s and sweatpants of the 90s.
+Today's athleisure is comfortable _and_ stylish making frumpiness a thing of the past.
+No longer are we bound to jeans and slacks, but instead a form-fitting, practical yoga pant.

 #### What do you like?